Arts / What’s on and where in Canberra this weekend? - Canberra CityNews

 THE Makers Collective is a supportive community of makers and creatives who aim to empower women around the world to pursue creativity in business and in life.
 It is offering scholarships to the Makers Academy for online courses in business fundamentals, graphic design and photography, along with live workshops.
 Applications by May 12 themakerscollective.com.au

-Scottish country dance classes for Beginners will be held St Andrews Presbyterian Church Hall in Forrest from 6pm to 7.15pm on Wednesday evening until June 7.
+SCOTTISH country dance classes for beginners will be held at St Andrews Presbyterian Church Hall in Forrest from 6pm to 7.15pm on Wednesday evening until June 7.
 Cost $6 per class.
 For more information visit rscds-canberra.org/ or phone Gill on 6281 1825.

-MEGALO has “Introduction to Print” classes.
-Explore three print methods over six weeks with Erica Seccombe (screen), Peter McLean (Relief) and Clare Jackson (Etching).
+MEGALO has “Introduction to Print” classes that explore three print methods over six weeks with Erica Seccombe (screen), Peter McLean (Relief) and Clare Jackson (Etching).
 May 4 to June 8.
 Tuesday to Saturday, 9.30am-5pm.
 Inquiries to 6232 604.

-REGISTRATIONS are open for a soft sculptural form-making intensive workshop with international artist Mary Little, at the ANU School of Art from April 22-23.
-Ability to use a sewing machine is essential and enrolments to ashley.eriksmoen@anu.edu.au are limited.
-Information about the artist is at marylittle.com

 AUSDANCE ACT Open Class is continuing with advanced to professional level Wednesday classes from 10am-11.30am at the Belconnen Arts Centre, and now an evening class on Thursday evenings from 6.50pm-8.20pm at QL2’s Dance Studio for intermediate to professional level dancers of all genres.
 Inquiries to 6247 9103.